Published Feb. 12, 2021

 When it comes to attracting a mate, it often comes down to looks.

-Though long-term relationships are pretty rare in the animal kingdom, many species are able to manage monogamy, mating either for life or at least extended periods.
+Though long-term relationships are rare in the animal kingdom, many species are able to manage monogamy, mating either for life or at least extended periods.

 Pick your day.
 Pick your price.
 Pick your package.
 Prices online are cheaper than at the gate.